Read to your children

-Parents and children can both benefit from reading bedtime stories snuggled under the covers.
+Parents and children can both benefit and improve vocabulary from reading bedtime stories snuggled under the covers.
 “The words in many children’s books are often outside the realm of adults’ day-to-day discourse, so parents can learn more words just by reading to their children,” says Susan B. Neuman, professor of Childhood and Literacy Education at Steinhardt School of Culture, Education and Human Development at New York University in New York City.
-Here are smart reading habits to instill in young children.